The Enablers in Depth

 Tyler Hassen

-As a Texas oil executive with myriad investments in the field, it’s clear why Tyler Hassen would want a senior role in the Department of the Interior, even though his personal connection to Musk’s orbit is unknown.
+As a Texas oil executive with myriad investments in the field, it’s clear why Tyler Hassen would want a senior role in the Department of the Interior even though his personal connection to Musk’s orbit is unknown.
 At DOI, Hassen has been promoted into increasingly senior roles and responsibilities while being shunted into positions that do not require Senate confirmation or for him to address his vast conflicts of interest.

 Positions

-Position | Notes |
+Position | Dates | Notes |

-c.1/27-3/07 |
+c.1/27-3/07

-appointed «AP reports in DOI in January, inferring before water pump stunt» (replaced with new role) AP |
+appointed «AP reports in DOI in January, inferring before water pump stunt» AP | |

-3/07-4/XX |
+3/07-4/XX

-promoted to Acting Assistant Secretary of Policy, Management and Budget (supervisory) «ended with title change to Principal Deputy Assistant Secretary» (replaced with new role) E&E News |
+promoted to Acting Assistant Secretary of Policy, Management and Budget (supervisory) «ended with title change to Principal Deputy Assistant Secretary» E&E News | |

-promoted (supervisory) «title change allows him to avoid Senate approval/ethics rules; date of change unclear» AP |
+promoted to Principal Deputy Assistant Secretary (supervisory) «title change allows him to avoid Senate approval/ethics rules; date of change unclear» AP |

 Events